Vyralmarketing/Dre-Williams-Recruiting/_policies/terms-and-conditions.md

 **17\.4 Agency*.*** No agency, partnership, joint venture, or employment relationship is created as a result of these Terms and Conditions, and neither party has any authority to bind the other in any respect.

 **17\.5 Notices.** Unless otherwise specified in these Terms and Conditions, all notices under these Terms and Conditions will be in writing and will be deemed to have been duly given when received, if personally delivered or sent by certified or registered mail, return receipt requested; when receipt is electronically confirmed, if transmitted by facsimile or e-mail; or the day after it is sent, if sent for next day delivery by recognized overnight delivery service.
-Electronic notices should be sent to [legal@abclimited.com](mailto:legal@abclimited.com). **&nbsp;**
+Electronic notices should be sent to [{{ site.data.settings.footer.custom_policies.REQUIRED_client_info.company_legal_email }}](mailto:{{ site.data.settings.footer.custom_policies.REQUIRED_client_info.company_legal_email }}). **&nbsp;**

 **17\.6 No Waiver.** Our failure to enforce any part of these Terms and Conditions shall not constitute a waiver of our right to enforce later that or any other part of these Terms and Conditions.
 Waiver of compliance in any particular instance does not mean we will waive compliance in the future.
 In order for any waiver of compliance with these Terms and Conditions to be binding, we must provide you with written notice of such waiver through one of our authorized representatives.